October 10, 2024

 East Okoboji Lake

-Lake level is around 5 inches over crest.
-Black Crappie - Good: Bluegill - Good: Many bluegill have been seen and are easily catchable around functional docks.
+Lake level is just below crest.
+Black Crappie - Good: Bluegill - Good: Many bluegill seen; easily catchable around functional docks.
 Largemouth Bass - Fair: Bass are a little ways off shore; you can still find some around docks and other structure.
-Yellow Perch - Good: Many perch have been seen; sorting will most likely be needed.
+Yellow Perch - Good: Many perch seen; sorting most likely needed.

 Ingham Lake